- Locating an ISBN

 Learn how we stock used books.

-The CMU Bookstore stocks a complete inventory of new and used textbooks, specifically for Central Michigan University.
+The CMU Bookstore stocks a complete inventory of new and used textbooks, specifically for My University.
 Our used textbook stock primarily consists of textbooks purchased during our buyback programs.
-However, if we do not get enough supply from buyback, we must order additional used inventory from a wholesale supplier supplemented with new textbooks from the publisher.
+However, if we do not get enough supply from buyback, we must order additional used inventory from a wholesale supplier - supplemented with new textbooks from the publisher.
 This is just another reason why it is important for you to sell your textbooks back to your local bookstore.
-By selling your books back to The CMU Bookstore, you help make sure used textbooks are available for other Central Michigan University students at the most reasonable prices possible.close window
+By selling your books back to The CMU Bookstore, you help make sure used textbooks are available for other My University students at the most reasonable prices possible.close window